nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 <br>
 The `Manager` class is initialized by the `SplitLah` class (the main class) when the application starts.
 It stores the `Profile`, `TextUI` and `Storage` objects.
-The `Profile` class helps to manage all data accesses throughout the lifetime of the application.
-While the `Storage` helps to save what the `Profile` class has captured.
+The `Profile` class helps to manage all data accesses throughout the lifetime of the application while the `Storage` helps to save what the `Profile` class has captured.
-The `TextUI` class serves as an interface to read user inputs and print application outputs.
+As for the `TextUI` class, it serves as an interface to read user inputs and to print application outputs.

 ### Profile Component
 ![Profile Component Screenshot](https://raw.githubusercontent.com/AY2122s2-cs2113t-t10-1/tp/master/docs/images/developerguide/Profile%20Component.drawio.png)
 <br>
 The `Profile` component is responsible for all data management and accesses within the lifetime of `SplitLah`.

-The `Profile` component consists of the `Profile`, `Session`, `Activity`, `PersonList`, `Person`, `ActivityCost` and `Name` classes.
+It consists of the `Profile`, `Session`, `Activity`, `PersonList`, `Person`, `ActivityCost` and `Name` classes.
 * The `Profile` class serves as a container and holds a list of all `Session` and `Group` objects created by the user.<br>
   It also keeps track of and issues new _unique identifiers_ for the creation of `Session`, `Activity` and `Group` objects.
-* The `Session` class stores a list of `Activity` objects that are created within a `Session` object as well as a `PersonList` object that represent a collection of all participants in the session.<br>
+* The `Session` class stores a list of `Activity` objects that are created within a `Session` object as well as a `PersonList` object that represents a collection of all participants in the session.<br>
   It also holds an _optional_ `Group` object (explained in detail in the following point).
   * A `Session` object is identified by a _session unique identifier_.
 * The `Group` class holds a single `PersonList` object and represents a collection of persons.<br>